replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

    Ensure that you configure the user:group 1001:1001 permissions for the directory on the NFS server.

-   You cannot change the permissions of a mounted NFS directory from the client side.
-To reassign the user:group to 1001:1001 on a NFS directory that is already mounted, you must remount the directory.

 * All the nodes in the cluster must have the necessary NFS client packages installed to be able to communicate with the NFS server.
 For example, the `nfs-common` package is a common package used on Ubuntu.